Thomas Point Shoal Lighthouse History

 As the 19th century progressed, the inadequacy of the shore-based tower for marking the shoal became increasingly apparent.
 In 1872 Lewis’ tower was in need of extensive repairs and the Lighthouse Board requested funds for construction of a new screw-pile light on the shoal itself.
 Congress appropriated $20,000 the following March.
 Given the substantial ice damage suffered by the Love Point light that winter, the Board revised their plans, preferring to build a caisson light instead.
 However, funds were not available and the Board revised their plans again for a stronger screw-pile.
 An additional $15,000 was appropriated to cover the cost.
 The new light was completed and commissioned on November 20, 1875 and exhibited a fourth order Fresnel lens.

-Various methods have been used over the years to protect the station from winter ice flows on the Bay.
+Various methods have been used over the years to protect the station from winter ice floes on the Bay.
 In the late 1800s, a cast iron ice breaker, on its own screw piles, was constructed about 100 feet from the light.
 Clusters of pilings and piles of rip rap stone have also been used successfully.

 In 1972 the Coast Guard announced that it was considering plans to automate the station and dismantle the cottage.
 The public rallied around the light and in 1975 it was listed in the National Register of Historic Places.